Rhuan-P-Dev/textTransformation/README.md

 # Text Transformation
-A simple project that allows you to transform text using OpenAI API.
+A simple project that allows you to transform text using the Llama.cpp server.

 ## How to use
 To use the project, you can follow these steps: